wp-plugins/auto-menu-from-pages/readme.txt

 = How does the menu work? =

 The menu takes your hierarchy of pages and creates a nav menu item for each page.
-Every time you make a change to your site that affects your pages, the menu will automatically edit these nav menu items to reflect that change.
+Every time you make a change to the pages on your site, simply click the **Sync Auto Menu** link in the admin bar to update your menu.
+Alternately, you can use the provided `amfp_auto_sync_menu` filter (just return true) to turn on auto-syncing, however this can create significant overhead.

 = Can I exclude pages from the auto menu? =